 Henry’s achievement drew less attention then than it would have done now.
 Although the Premier League has now created an award for the top assister, the record hardly got mentioned until Mesut Ozil started racking up assists in 2015/16.
 Ozil got to 19, one ahead of Frank Lampard (2004/05), Cesc Fabregas (2014/15) and Kevin De Bruyne (2016/17).
 You may notice what these pretenders have in common: they’re playmakers.
 They’re supposed to give assists.

 Henry never was.
 He remains the all-time top scorer for Arsenal and France, and sits fifth in the Premier League goalscoring charts.
-Unlike the players mentioned, he rarely took set-pieces unless he went for goal himself; his 20 assists all came from open play.
+Unlike the players mentioned, he rarely took set-pieces unless he went for goal himself; 18 of his 20 assists came from open play.
 “None of the great goalscorers in history can compare with his assist record,” said Arsene Wenger.

 And yet what drove Henry to set the record was not an interest in stats, but his ideals about how the game should be played.